crishellco/dovetail/README.md

 **Install**

-- In Chrome/Firefox/Brave, go to Manage Extension
+- In Chrome/Firefox/Brave, go to Manage Extensions
 - Enable Developer Mode
 - Load Unpacked from the `dist` directory